Australian Institute of Health and Welfare (2022) Mental health services in Australia, AIHW, Australian Government, accessed 05 December 2022.

 Socio-Economic Indexes for Areas (SEIFA)

 SEIFA is a product developed by the Australian Bureau of Statistics (ABS) that ranks areas in Australia according to relative socio-economic advantage and disadvantage.
-It consists of 4 indexes based on information from the five-yearly Census, each being a summary of a different subset of Census variables and focuses on a different aspect of socio-economic advantage and disadvantage.
+It consists of 4 indexes based on information from the five-yearly Census of Population and Housing, each being a summary of a different subset of Census variables and focuses on a different aspect of socio-economic advantage and disadvantage.
 Further details are available from the ABS.

 Statistical Area 3 (SA3)